‹ Back to New at Amity Blog

 1. Process Decongestion

 essentially improves the operational efficiencies by digitising some of the processes and removing redundancies.
-Friction points like onboarding of new customers have been addressed by introducing digital onboarding for savings and current accounts.
+Friction points like the onboarding of new customers have been addressed by introducing digital onboarding for savings and current accounts.

 Other friction points like customer queries have been smoothed by enterprise-level CRM and Virtual Relationship Manager (VRM).
 Other initiatives like the digitisation of the entire credit underwriting process and the instant loan approval process help in keeping the customer well informed about their loan application and sanction.